stubbscroll/PUZZLE/README.txt

 http://www.pvv.org/~spaans/puzzle.html
 http://www.pvv.ntnu.no/~spaans/puzzle.html

 This is a collection of logic puzzle games.
-There are currently five games implemented (Nurikabe, Akari (Light up), Heyawake, Hitori and Picross), and the interface is rather unfinished.
-The program should run on all desktop platforms capable of running a gcc C compiler and the SDl library, but it is currently only tested on Windows systems.
+There are currently nine games implemented (Nurikabe, Akari (Light up), Heyawake, Hitori, Picross, Hashiwokakero, Masyu, Slitherlink and Yajilin), and the interface is rather unfinished.
+The program should run on all desktop platforms capable of running a gcc C compiler and the SDl library, but it is not yet tested on Mac systems.

 The puzzle collection also includes a program that downloads puzzles from the Nikoli site.